Oral Lichen Planus

 It is advisable to quit smoking and reduce your alcohol consumption This way the symptoms can be reduced more easily.
 Also try and avoid sour or spicy foods to decrease the inflammation.
 Lichen planus can expose you to a higher risk of developing cancer of the mucosa.
 Be aware of the symptoms and go and see your dentist or specialist in time.

-FAQ about Lichen Planus
+Friendly Asked Questions about Lichen Planus

 Can lichen planus cause cancer?